coincovemx/ruby-api-client/README.md

 Volabit's API library.
 Integrate the Volabit services in your apps with ease.

-## Note

-This library is a very early stage of development.
-Please avoid using it in a production environment.

 ## Installation

 Add this line to your application's Gemfile: